-Electives (including an area of emphasis, if desired)
+Electives (including an area of emphasis, if desired).
+At least 12 units must be taken in the School of Intercultural Studies units

 At Fuller, an emphasis consists of a minimum of five courses grouped around a particular area of interest.
 By choosing an emphasis, students will be guided to courses in the three schools taught by faculty doing research on topics relevant to the emphasis area.